Colorectal (Colon) Cancer

 Other Molecular Testing

-Testing for HER2 amplification is useful in treatment planning and is recommended in patients with metastatic CRC, unless there is a known BRAF or KRAS/NRAS somatic variant.
+Testing for HER2 amplification is useful in treatment planning and is recommended in patients with metastatic CRC, unless there is a known BRAF or RAS variant.
 HER2 amplification can be detected by IHC, fluorescence in situ hybridization (FISH), or next generation sequencing (NGS) testing; an NGS panel may be particularly useful to detect HER2 amplification in conjunction with other biomarkers.

 Testing for NTRK fusions, which are very rare, may be considered in metastatic MMR-deficient CRC tumors that are wild type for BRAF, KRAS, and NRAS.
 Tumors with NTRK fusions may be sensitive to NTRK inhibitors.